Astorek86/Pico8-Script-for-GPi-Case/README.md

 No Password.
 This is intended; it's for Autologin and running PICO8 only.
 It's (to my Knowledge) not possible to logon as Pico8 without using administrative Rights (such as sudo or su).
 Also SSH as User "Pico8" is not possible (unless you change something on the SSH-Server).

+## I wanna avoid the blinking Cursor on boot
+add `vt.global_cursor_default=0` on your `cmdline.txt`.
+I think it's OK to show the blinking Cursor on Boot.
+At least you can see that the Device is working^^.

 ## Can I install the GPi Case Shutdown-Script?
 I _think_ it's possible and I also _think_ it'll work; but I didn't installed the Script.

 # Known Issues
+* Performance-Issues.
+Some Complex Cards may slowing down the Performance, maybe some Overclocking could help (use with caution!).
 * No Escape-Key.
 Normally, that's not a Problem as long as you have at least one Game (either on BBS or locally on your "carts"-Folder), because for some weird reason, you cannot shutdown PICO8 without a Highlighted Cart.
 Sounds weird, and it is weird^^.
-* Some Complex Cards may slowing down the Performance, maybe some Overclocking could help (use with caution!).
 * If you click "load more" multiple times, PICO8 freezes.
 I don't think I can change anything about that^^.